jasl/vibe_photos_v4/blueprints/phase_final/docs/04_implementation_guide.md

     - Input photo roots (local folders, NAS mounts).
     - Output directories for caches and thumbnails.
     - Model choices and batch sizes.
-- Database (SQLite):
+- Database:
   - Follow the canonical M1 schema defined in `blueprints/m1/m1_development_plan.md`:
-    - A primary operational database under `data/index.db` for canonical image metadata (`images` table with content hash and perceptual hash fields).
+    - A primary operational database under `data/index.db` (SQLite era) or PostgreSQL/pgvector (current builds) for canonical image metadata (`images` table with content hash and perceptual hash fields).
-    - A cache database under `cache/index.db` for:
+    - A cache root under `cache/` (historically addressed via `cache/index.db`) for:
-      - Lightweight scene classification outputs (`image_scene`).
+      - Lightweight scene classification outputs (`image_scene`) serialized as JSON plus mirrored rows in the primary DB.
-      - Embedding and caption tables (`image_embedding`, `image_caption`).
+      - Embedding and caption tables (`image_embedding`, `image_caption`) stored in the primary DB with vectors on disk.
-      - Near-duplicate relationships (`image_near_duplicate`) derived from `images.phash`.
+      - Near-duplicate relationships (`image_near_duplicate`) derived from `images.phash`, persisted in the primary DB.
-  - All cache tables are rebuildable from caches under `cache/` and the primary database; treat SQLite as a cache layer over durable artifacts.
+  - Cache directories are rebuildable from artifacts plus the primary database; treat the legacy SQLite path only as a sentinel for cache location.
 - Image preprocessing:
   - Normalize images (orientation, color profile) and generate:
     - Web‑friendly thumbnails (e.g. 512×512).